 Criteria for on-campus accommodation Due to the Impact of a Disability

-On-campus accommodation will be allocated on the grounds of requirement for accessible accommodation, requirement for proximity to campus and requiremnt for regulated accommodation (UCD Residences Rules and Regulations).
+On-campus accommodation will be allocated on the grounds of requirement for accessible accommodation, requirement for proximity to campus and requiremnt for regulated accommodation (Guide To Managing Breaches of the Residential Rules).

 Please note the following: